Baptists in the United States: Slavery and racial segregation

 In Baptist churches in both free and slaveholding states during this period, people of color were required to sit in a segregated "negro pew" regardless of whether they were members of the church, were licensed ministers, or even were invited into the pews of other white churchgoers.

 Southern Baptist Convention

 In 1844, the Home Mission Society, the national missionary society of the Triennial Convention, stated that missionaries could not have or keep slaves as property.
-This caused most southern churches, supporters of slavery, to split from the mainline denomination, influented by the Georgia Baptist Convention.
-In May 1845, the Southern Baptist Convention was formed from the schism in Augusta, Georgia.
+This caused Southern regional associations and state conventions to split from the denomination, influented by the Georgia Baptist Convention.
+In May 1845, they formed the Southern Baptist Convention in Augusta, Georgia.

 In 1872, Henry Tupper of the Southern Baptist Convention's Foreign Mission Board appointed Edmonia Moon for missionary service.
 She was the first woman to receive this honor.
 In 1888, the Woman's Missionary Union was instituted.
 Women were recognized and encouraged to form missionary circles and children's bands in churches and Sunday Schools.